Geology of Venus: Chemical erosion

 Chemical and mechanical erosion of the old lava flows is caused by reactions of the surface with the atmosphere in the presence of carbon dioxide and sulfur dioxide (see carbonate–silicate cycle for details).
 These two gases are the planet's first and third most abundant gases, respectively; the second most abundant gas is inert nitrogen.
 The reactions probably include the deterioration of silicates by carbon dioxide to produce carbonates and quartz, as well as the deterioration of silicates by sulfur dioxide to produce anhydrate calcium sulfate and quartz.

 Ancient liquid water

 NASA's Goddard Institute for Space Studies and others have postulated that Venus may have had a shallow ocean in the past for up to 2 billion years, with as much water as Earth.
 Depending on the parameters used in their theoretical model, the last liquid water could have evaporated as recently as 715 million years ago.
+However, recent studies of Venus's atmosphere and interior suggest that Venusian surface water evaporated prior to 3 billion years ago or never existed.
 Currently, the only known water on Venus is in the form of a tiny amount of atmospheric vapor (20 ppm).
 Hydrogen, a component of water, is still being lost to space today as detected by ESA's Venus Express spacecraft.